javoxirone/bilagon-ai-bot/README.md

 ## Usage

 Once the bot is up and running, you can interact with it through the Telegram app.
-Search for your bot by its username, and send messages or commands to test its functionality.
+Search for your bot by its username, and send messages or commands to initiate AI-generated responses.

-The bot currently supports the following commands:
+The bot understands a variety of commands and responds accordingly.
+Some of the supported commands are:

 - /start: Displays a welcome message and instructions on how to use the bot.
-- /help: Displays a help message with a brief explanation of each command.
-- /echo <message>: The bot echoes the provided message.
+- /help: Provides assistance on using the bot and explains available commands.
+- /ask <question>: Sends the provided question to the AI model for generating an intelligent response.

+Feel free to experiment and ask the bot different questions to explore its capabilities.

 ## Contributing

 Contributions to this project are welcome.
-Feel free to open issues or submit pull requests with any improvements or new features you would like to add.
+If you have any improvements or new features to add, please open an issue or submit a pull request.

-Before contributing, please make sure to read the Contributing Guidelines (http://contributing.md/).
+Before contributing, please read the Contributing Guidelines (http://contributing.md/).

 ## License